mantl/mantl/docs/bare-metal/README.md

     ./security-setup

 It asks for one admin password.
 At the end of that run there will be a `security.yml` file.
-It will have the password you entered and a lot of keys and such that are used in the installs and in the installed software.
+It will have the password you entered and a lot of keys needed for installation.

-The playbook you will be running is `terraform.sample.yml`.
+The playbook you will be running is `sample.yml`.
 Since you created your own inventory and didn't use terraform, there are a few variables you need to set for your run.

     ansible-playbook -u centos -i inventory \